EdouardBERGE/rasm/README.md

 ## Native format

-- CPC cartridge
+- CPC regular and extended cartridges
-- CPC snapshots up to 4M
+- CPC snapshots up to 4M with RAM and ROM support
 - CPC EDSK (as many as you want in update or generation mode)
 - floppy HFE engine to manage ANY particular format
 - CPC/ZX TAPE output